 Set off up the Oliviershoek Pass.
 After about 5 km from the top of the pass, take the right turn to Retief Pass.
 The road becomes gravel.
 After a short distance turn right to the Voortrekkerpas.
 This is where Piet Retief and his advance party trekked down the Escarpment into Natal.
 At the pass there is a trail following the wagon tracks along the route followed by the Voortrekkers.
 There is a monument of a barefooted woman walking away from Natal.
 This is a tribute to Susanna Smit, sister of Gert Maritz, who declared the she would rather 'trek' barefoot over the Berg than live in Natal under British rule.
-If you continue to the foot of Kerkenberg you will arrive at Retiefklip.
-Here Retief's daughter, Deborah, painted her father's name on a rock to commemorate his birthday.
-Retief with his advance party arrived here on 11 November 1837 to meet the main Voortrekker party.

 The pass and monument are on private land.
 No entry permit is required, but please respect the landowner's rights.